-When adult service providers are unable to provide a service or withdraw service from a household where there are children, the other services working with the child and family should be informed.
-Adult services should also be informed of changes to service provision from children's services.
+When adult service providers are unable to provide a service, or withdraw a service from a household where there are children, the other services working with the child and family should be informed.
+Adult services should also be informed of changes to service provision from Children's Services.

 The Welfare of Unborn Children

-Any concerns about the pregnant woman's mental health (or her partner's)should be raised with the midwife and GP.
-It is important to assess the needs and give support to parents /carers with mental health needs as early as possible.
-Close liaison between Midwifery Services and Children's and Adults Services should ensure that Early Help Assessments or Social care pre-birth assessments are undertaken whenever there is concern about a pregnant woman's ability to care for her expected child (and jointly with her partner where applicable).
+Any concerns about a pregnant woman's mental health (or her partner's) should be raised with the Midwife and GP.
+It is important to assess the needs and give support to parents/carers with mental health needs as early as possible.
+Close liaison between Midwifery Services, Children's and Adults Services should ensure that Early Help Assessments or Social care pre-birth assessments are undertaken in a timely manner whenever there is concern about a pregnant woman's ability to care for herself or expected child (and jointly with her partner where applicable), including presenting herself for ante-natal care and monitoring.
 See Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments and Interventions (Documents Library, Protocols).

-From an early age children may assume the responsibility of looking after their parent / carer.
-As young carers these children should be offered an Early Help Assessment to ensure their needs are identified and any services which are required.
-Young carers who are not coping and/or have needs which cannot be met by early help assessment as they are complex or serious should be referred to Children's Social Care.
+From an early age children may assume the responsibility of looking after their parent/carer.
+As Young Carers these children should be offered an Early Help Assessment to ensure their needs are identified and any services which are required.
+Young carers who are not coping and/or have needs which cannot be met by Early Help interventions, due to their complexity or seriousness should be referred to Children's Social Care.

-Note: If practitioners identify that a child or children are living in a household where there is domestic abuse, parental/carer mental ill health and parental/carer substance misuse (drugs and/or alcohol), the interaction between these complex issues, also known as the 'toxic trio', must be fully considered.
-The 'toxic trio' are indicators of increased risk to children and the likelihood of poor outcomes into adulthood, therefore effective assessment to clearly identify risk, strengths and resilience is required.
-Practitioners must ensure that all cases where the 'toxic trio' are present are discussed with their line manager and/or designated safeguarding lead to ensure that appropriate support and interventions are identified.
+Note: If practitioners identify that a child or children are living in a household where there is domestic abuse, parental/carer mental ill health and parental/carer substance misuse (drugs and/or alcohol), the interaction between these complex issues and cumulative harm they can cause must be fully considered.
+Taken together, these are indicators of increased risk to children and the likelihood of poor outcomes into adulthood, therefore effective assessment to clearly identify risk, strengths and resilience is required.
+Practitioners must ensure that all cases where cumulative harm is present are discussed with their line manager and/or designated safeguarding lead to ensure that appropriate support and interventions are identified.
 See the procedures for children in these specific circumstances: Domestic Abuse Procedure, and Working with Parents who Misuse Substances.
 These should be read in conjunction with the Derby City and Derbyshire Thresholds Document and Information Sharing Agreement and Guidance for Practitioners both of which can be found in the Documents Library, Guidance Documents.

 3. Referral to Children's Social Care

-Where there are concerns that a child may be or is likely to suffer Significant Harm Social Care will convene a Strategy Discussion / Meeting involving, health, police and other relevant agencies.
-See Child Protection Section 47 Enquiries Procedure, Strategy Discussions / Meetings.
+Where there are concerns that a child may be or is likely to suffer Significant Harm Social Care will convene a Strategy Discussion/Meeting involving relevant health practitioners, police and other relevant agencies.
+See Child Protection Section 47 Enquiries Procedure, Strategy Discussions/Meetings.

-- Ensuring that there is sufficient information about the parents / carers mental health needs or other risk factors such as domestic abuse or drug and/or alcohol misuse on their ability to care for their child/ren and the impact on the child/ren;
+- Ensuring that there is enough information about the parents/carers mental health needs or other risk factors such as domestic abuse or drug and/or alcohol misuse on their ability to care for their child/ren and the impact on the child/ren;

 - Whether specialist advice or assessment should be sought, who should undertake the investigation, where and how it will take place.